 Who will be responsible for managing the house?

 The house will be managed by Shelter Community, a registered charity (1151910) established in 2013 by husband and wife, Stephan and Jeannine Wiedmer, who have experience of hosting young adults in need of emergency accommodation in London.
-Stephan and Jeannine will live as residents in 62A with their two children Amy (12) and Lyn (10).
-In addition, up to two additional people living in 62 will support the running of the house once complete.
+Stephan and Jeannine will live as residents next door with their two children Amy and Lyn.
+In addition, up to two additional people living in the main house will support the running of the house once complete.

 What kind of experience do Stephan and Jeannine Wiedmer have to manage this house successfully?

 - Stephan and Jeannine Wiedmer have been hosts with Nightstop for over 5 years.
 They have never received any complaints from neighbours about the people staying with them.

 - Stephan and Jeannine Wiedmer worked as a volunteer for over ten years in the youth ministry of a local church.
 In this role they led and organised a winter camp every year for around 120 teenagers.
 He was also responsible for coaching young leaders.